 While your mental faculties of reason, logic, analysis and calculation may help you to rationally find the way out of sticky situations, it is often your emotion which ultimately decides.

 Depending on your levels of self control, the battle between the heart (or amygdala) and the mind can be long and protracted, like deciding whether to leave a job or end a marriage, or instantaneous, like choosing between ice cream flavours – chocolate, vanilla, strawberry or cookies and cream?

 What are your four most powerful emotional drivers?

 The greatest (and most primitive, since it originates from our early reptilian brain) is fear.
 Nothing drives human behaviour more than the fight for survival in the face of extreme danger.

 Yoda said it right when he told young Anakin Skywalker, “Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering.”

 One of the reasons why the theme of revenge is so popular in movies and television is because people are driven by anger.
-Hopefully, the righteous type of anger that rights all the injustices and wrongs of this world.
+Hopefully, the anger which drives them are the righteous sort of anger that seeks to right all the injustices and wrongs of this world.

 The light at the end of the emotional tunnel is of course joy.
 Happiness and joy are often cited as the ultimate goal for all human beings.